DM8tyProgrammer/mighty-articles/uploading-files.md

 ![](https://cdn-images-1.medium.com/max/1600/1*VZgESv6oCodmkDZw7rIFig.png)

-You need to develop your error and success message or codes to realize this mechanism.
+You need to develop a customised protocol of communication to realize this mechanism.

 #### Without Reserving capacity